IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 The default `behavior` value, if not specified, is `individuals` for Layout Behaviors (as opposed to Temporal, Collection, Range, and Miscellaneous Behaviors).

-In addition to `behavior`, you may want to use the `viewingDirection` property (see [Book (paging variations)][0010] recipe), for example `right-to-left` or `top-to-bottom`, depending on the expected user experience for viewing the resource.
+In addition to `behavior`, you may want to use the `viewingDirection` property (see [Viewing direction and its effect on navigation][0010] recipe), for example `right-to-left` or `top-to-bottom`, depending on the expected user experience for viewing the resource.
 Interactions between `viewingDirection` and `behavior`, especially when they are set on multiple and/or hierarchical resources, need special attention.
 For more information, consult [the Presentation 3.0 spec on `behavior`](https://iiif.io/api/presentation/3.0/#behavior) to keep current with future releases.

 ## Restrictions